Mani Rimdu Festival

 The date of the Mani Rimdu Festival will fix according to the Tibetan calendar.
 The head lama at the Tyangboche Monastery announce the dates.
-In Tengboche, this festival is held in 9th Tibetan month which usually falls in October or November of English calendar.
-At 2019, Mani Rimdu Festival will celebrate from 12th of November 2019.
-The date is used to announce by the head lama of the Tengboche Monastery.
+In Tengboche, this festival will be in 9th Tibetan month which usually falls in October or November of the English calendar.
+In 2019, Mani Rimdu Festival will celebrate from the 12th of November 2019.
+The festival date will be announced by the head lama of the Tengboche Monastery.

 Preparation of Festival

 Wong means the opening day of a public ceremony.
 “Wong” will perform on the full moon day.
-According to the Tibetan lunar calendar, wong will be on the tenth month.
+According to the Tibetan lunar calendar, wong will be in the tenth month.

 Chham will be on the second day of this festival.
-In this day, monks wear Symbolic demons mask and dance, chase away, or transformed to Protectors of religion (Dharma).
-These dances are very sacred and only done in this festival.
+On this day, monks wear Symbolic demons mask and dance, chase away, or transformed to Protectors of religion (Dharma).
+These dances are very sacred and only done at this festival.
 This dance display the defeat of demons and the initiation of Buddhism to Tibet.
 During the dance, monks will become a divine being.

-In this day, they use to offer the tea to Dharma guards such as Mahakala.
+On this day, they use to offer the tea to Dharma guards such as Mahakala.
 It contains two pieces: a larger raised dish-shaped bowl and a smaller raised offering bowl.
-The smaller is place in an upright position in the larger dish while serving.
+They put smaller in an upright position in the larger dish while serving.
 When not in use, the smaller offering bowl will place upside down in the larger bowl.
 They make this type of spiritual nectar in many other festivals too.

 In Buddhist and Hindu culture fire is consider as spiritual and we worship them.
-In this day, they do fire puja to offer the Agni (the fire god) and gods of the mandala.
+On this day, they do fire puja to offer the Agni (the fire god) and gods of the mandala.